Jmajane/Project_3_Disney_Characters/Disney-Characters-P3/frontend/README.md

 ## APP DESCRIPTION
-My app is to search through disney characters.
-First the characters will be in alphabetical order.
+My app is child friendly for kids to search through all the disney characters.
+First the characters will be in alphabetical order (depending if they have a first name or last name).
 When you click on a picture it will take you the character page showing you additional information about the character.
-You will be able to see all information about the character provided by disney.
+You will be able to see all information about the character provided by disney fan made api.

 ## WIREFRAMES